virejdasani/Geniemoji/README.md

 Geniemoji is an open source, desktop app built using Electron.
 It's purpose is to serve you with the most relevant emojis based on your command!

+## How does it work?
+- Geniemoji lives in your Menu Bar once the app is launched
+- The app doesn't show up in the dock or anywhere else
+- You can summon Geniemoji using the shortcut keys: <kbd>Control</kbd> + <kbd>e</kbd>
+- The shortcut keys are the same across all operating systems

+# This is Geniemoji 🧞‍♂️
 ![Geniemoij](https://github.com/virejdasani/Geniemoji/blob/master/assets/PreviewImg/SC-navigation.png)
-> Geniemoji start page
+> Geniemoji start page 👆

 ![Geniemoij](https://github.com/virejdasani/Geniemoji/blob/master/assets/PreviewImg/SC-geniemoji.png)
-> Geniemoji emoji search
+> Geniemoji emoji search 👆

 ![Geniemoij](https://github.com/virejdasani/Geniemoji/blob/master/assets/PreviewImg/SC-statusBar.png)
-> Geniemoji lives in your status bar
+> Geniemoji lives in your status bar 👆